pgadmin-org/pgadmin4/docs/en_US/editgrid.rst

 To delete a row, press the *Delete* toolbar button.
 A popup will open, asking you to confirm the deletion.

-To commit the changes to the server, select the *Save* toolbar button.
+To commit the changes to the server, select the *Save Data* toolbar button.
-Modifications to a row are written to the server automatically when you select a different row.

 **Geometry Data Viewer**